 The problem: Incorrect display of your website on social media

 Most probably you have encountered this issue before yourself at some stage: you want to post a link to a website you like on Facebook.
 When you paste the link, Facebook will then grab some text and images of the page, but sometimes these are not the relevant items.
 The image could even be a banner from an advertiser in the sidebar, instead of the big main image that would be the most logical image to include.
 As an example, look at this hotel's website (it is actually a foundation that supports education in Nicaragua) www.hotelconcorazon.com.
 If I share the link, I would like to show one of the main images at the top as the image in Facebook too.
 However, instead, Facebook just takes the small image lower on the page in the preview:

 And the same issue can also occur on other social media, like Twitter, Google+, Pinterest, etcetera.
-To fight this unwanted behaviour, several solutions have been developed by these social media companies.
+To fight this unwanted behavior, several solutions have been developed by these social media companies.

 <meta property="og:locale" content="en_GB" />